anil-ajax/Python_Pandas/README.md

-# This repository demonstrates how to instal land use Pandas.
-This is verry basic uses.
+# This repository demonstrates how to install land use Pandas.
+This is very basic uses